-In accordance with the FCA Rules, the Manager has in place a liquidity management policy to monitor and ensure that the fund has sufficient liquidity taking into account its investment objective, liquidity profile and the redemption rights of holders.
-The policy requires the Manager to ensure that appropriate levels of liquidity are held within the fund on a day-to-day basis with any unusual trends or areas of high risk being escalated for further investigation and analysis, including appropriate stress testing.
-On a quarterly basis the Manager undertakes a detailed review of the policy with an assessment being presented to the Manager's board of directors.
-For more information on the redemption rights of holders please refer to the section under the headings "Selling Units" on page 31 and "Suspension of Dealing" on page 34.
+The liquidity management policies and procedures include the management, implementation and maintaining of appropriate liquidity thresholds/ limits for the Trust to ensure, where possible, that appropriate levels of liquidity are held within the fund on a day-to-day basis with any unusual trends or areas of high risk being escalated for further investigation and analysis, including appropriate stress testing.
+On a quarterly basis the Manager undertakes a detailed review of the policies and procedure with an assessment being presented to the Manager's board of directors.